 It is customary to recover oil and natural gas from deep shale and tight sand formations through the use of hydraulic fracturing, combined with sophisticated horizontal drilling.
 Hydraulic fracturing involves the injection of water, sand and chemical additives under pressure into rock formations to stimulate gas production.
 Due to public concerns raised regarding potential impacts of hydraulic fracturing on groundwater quality, legislative and regulatory efforts at the federal level and in some states have been initiated to require or make more stringent the permitting and compliance requirements for hydraulic fracturing operations.
 Legislation called the FRAC Act has been introduced before Congress to provide for federal regulation of hydraulic fracturing and to require disclosure of the chemicals used in the fracturing process.
-The EPA has commenced a study of the potential environmental impacts of hydraulic fracturing activities, with results of the study anticipated to be available by late 2012.
-The results of this study could spur further action toward federal legislation and regulation of hydraulic fracturing activities.
-Other federal agencies are examining hydraulic fracturing, including the U.S. DOE, the U.S. Government Accountability Office and the White House Council for Environmental Quality, and the U.S. Department of the Interior is also considering regulation of hydraulic fracturing activities on public lands.
-In addition, legislation called the FRAC Act has been introduced in Congress to provide for federal regulation of hydraulic fracturing and to require disclosure of the chemicals used in the fracturing process.
-Also some states have adopted, and other states are considering adopting, regulations that could restrict hydraulic fracturing in certain circumstances, including states in which Enduro Sponsor operates.
-For example, on June 17, 2011, Texas signed into law a bill that requires the disclosure of information regarding the substances used in the hydraulic fracturing process to the Railroa hydraulic fracturing process could make it easier for third parties opposing the hydraulic fracturing process to initiate legal proceedings based on allegations that specific chemicals used in the fracturing process could adversely affect groundwater.
+The EPA has commenced a study of the potential environmental impacts of hydraulic fracturing activities.
+Other federal agencies are examining hydraulic fracturing, including the U.S. DOE, the U.S. Government Accountability Office and the White House Council for Environmental Quality, and the U.S. Department of the Interior is also considering regulation of hydraulic fracturing in certain circumstances, including states in which Enduro Sponsor operates.
+For example, on June 17, 2011, Texas signed into law a bill that requires the disclosure of information regarding the substances used in the hydraulic fracturing process to the Railroad Commission of Texas (the entity that regulates oil and natural gas production) and the public.
+In addition, assess their adequacy to address such as the subcased temperature in Texas have imposed temporation on fractaring on of the regarding the substances used in the hydraulic fracturing process.
+For example, on June 17, 2011, Texas (the entity that regulates oil and natural gas production) and the public.
+In addition, assess their adequacy to address such activities.
+Disclosures of the chemicals used in the existing activities.
+Use for the hydraulic fra hydraulic fracturing process could make it easier for third parties opposing the hydraulic fracturing process to initiate legal proceedings based on allegations that specific chemicals used in the fracturing process could adversely affect groundwater.
 If new laws or regulations that significantly restrict hydraulic fracturing are adopted, such legal requirements could make it more difficult or costly for Enduro Sponsor to perform hydraulic fracturing activities.
-Moreover, Enduro Sponsor believes that enactment of legislation regulating hydraulic fracturing at the federal level may have a material adverse effect on its business.
+Moreover, Enduro Sponsor believes that enactment of legislation regulations hydraulic fracturing at the federal level may have a material adverse effect on its business.
 In addition, the EPA recently took the position that hydraulic fracturing operations using diesel are subject to regulation under the Underground Injection Control program of the Safe Drinking Water Act as Class II wells.
 Such regulation could result in increased costs and operational delays for certain hydraulic fracturing operations.

 Air emissions.
 The federal Clean Air Act and comparable state laws restrict the emission of air pollutants from many sources through air emissions permitting programs and also impose various monitoring and reporting requirements.
 These laws and regulations may require Enduro Sponsor to obtain pre-approval for the construction or modification of certain projects or facilities expected to produce or significantly increase air emissions, obtain and strictly comply with stringent air permit requirements or incur development expenses to install and utilize specific equipment or technologies to control emissions.
-For example, the EPA has proposed regulations to impose more stringent emissions control requirements for oil and gas development and production operations, which may require us, our operators, or third-party contractors to incur additional expenses to control air emissions from current operations and during new well developments by installing emissions control technologies and adhering to a variety of work practice and other requirements.
-Any such requirements could increase the costs of development and production, reducing the profits available to the trust and potentially impairing the economic development of the Underlying Properties.
 Obtaining permits has the potential to delay the development of oil and natural gas projects.
 Federal and state regulatory agencies may impose administrative, civil and criminal penalties for non-compliance with air permits or other requirements of the federal Clean Air Act and associated state laws and regulations.